vwxyzjn/cleanrl/docs/rl-algorithms/rpo.md

 ## Overview

 RPO leverages a method of perturbing the distribution representing actions.
 The goal is to encourage high-entropy actions and provide a better representation of the action space.
 The method consists of a simple modification on top of the objective of the PPO algorithm.
-Assuming PPO represents action with a parameterized distribution with mean and standard deviation (e.g., Gaussian).
 In the RPO algorithm, the mean of the action distribution is perturbed using a random number drawn from a Uniform distribution.

 Original paper: